kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Frequent vision or rules changes ]( dimensions/strategy.md#frequent-vision-or-rules-changes ) | __7.42__ times less common in the industry than overall |

 ## Energy & Mining

+> The energy & mining industry is made up of companies involved in the production and sale of energy or in extraction of naturally occurring solid minerals from the earth.
+It includes also all manufacturers of equipment used by energy and mining companies.

 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Total Frequency Ratio |
 |-------------:|-------------------:|